Hopes-Chantel/Hopes-Chantel/README.md

 :bridge_at_night: NYC <br>
 😄 Pronouns: she/her <br>
 🌱 I’m an Adobe Digital Academy Scholar and a graduate of the Software Engineering bootcamp at General Assembly <br>
-🔭 I’m a fullstack developer who loves reading books with my book club<br>
+🔭 I’m a Customer Success Engineer @ Twilio-Segment<br>
 👯 I'm very passionate about inclusivity in Tech<br>
 ⚡ Fun fact: My passion aside from software development is baking.
 My cookies are out of this 🌎